72 BBQ Side Dishes That Are Better Than the Main Event

 41. Charred Cauliflower with Crunchy Garlic Chile Oil

 If you haven't been introduced to crunchy garlic chile oil yet, now's the time.
-Spicy and savory with seven whole cloves of garlic and Aleppo chile pepper, it can take any veggie from blah to OMG.
+Spicy and savory thanks to seven whole cloves of garlic and Aleppo chile, it can take any veggie from blah to OMG.

 44. 7-Layer Dip